 A rising bilirubin level due to obstructive jaundice often is the sole presenting sign.

 CA 19-9 is a serum tumor marker that is often elevated in pancreatic malignancies and might have a role in assessing response to therapy, predicting tumor recurrence, or both.

 CEA is another nonspecific tumor marker that sometimes is elevated in pancreatic malignancies.
 It might have a role in assessing response to treatment or predicting tumor recurrence.
-Because CEA also is elevated in patients with other gastrointestinal malignancies (eg, colon and rectal in particular), exclude the possibility of a second primary tumor in these patients.
+Because CEA also is elevated in patients with other gastrointestinal malignancies (in particular, colon and rectal cancer), the possibility of a second primary tumor needs to be excluded in these patients.

 Dynamic CT scanning (ie, high-speed scans obtained during rapid intravenous administration of iodinated contrast material) can reveal tumor involvement of the vasculature.
 Some centers still rely on angiography to help identify patients with potentially resectable disease.

 Endoscopic ultrasound (EUS) is often used as a part of the local staging.
 EUS allows visualization of the duodenal wall, ampulla, bile duct, and pancreatic duct, as well as regional lymph nodes.
 EUS can facilitate biopsy of the tumor via fine needle aspiration (FNA) and is also used to evaluate regional lymph nodes for lymph node metastasis.
 Lastly, EUS allows visualization of celiac and superior mesenteric vessels to evaluate for vascular invasion.